- A gate access control system manages vehicle and residential access to a property.

 - Fob systems

-One way to maintain security at the gate is by installing an RFID access control system.
+One way to maintain security at the gate is by installing RFID access control systems.
 RFID (radio frequency identification) readers work by emitting radio waves to communicate with RFID tags in an access card or fob.
-With an RFID system at the gate, only authorized tenants and staff will be able to enter the property.
+With an RFID gate system, only authorized tenants and staff will be able to enter the property.

-A downside to RFID gate security systems is that each driver has to reach out of their car to firmly place their fob on the RFID reader.
-This can slow down the pace of traffic entering the property, which can cause significant delays during peak hours.
-Additionally, visitors won’t be able to request property access through the RFID security system.
+A downside to RFID gate security systems is that for vehicle detection systems, each driver has to reach out of their car to firmly place their fob on the radio frequency identification reader.
+This can slow down the pace of vehicle traffic entering the property, which can cause significant delays during peak hours.
+Additionally, visitors won’t be able to request and gain access through the RFID security system.

 4. Smartphone gate security system